Policies, Statements & Disclaimers

 Wytheville Community College does not discriminate on the basis of race, sex, color, national origin, religion, sexual orientation, gender identity, age, political affiliation, genetics, veteran status, or disability when the person is otherwise qualified in its educational programs and activities or employment.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: Malinda Eversole, Director of Human Resources, 111 Smyth Hall, 1000 East Main Street, Wytheville VA 24382, 276-223-4869.
 For further information, see the list of OCR enforcement offices for the address and phone number of the office that serves your area, or call 1-800-421-3481.

 Wytheville Community College provides its website, catalog, handbooks, and any other printed materials or electronic media for your general guidance.
-The college does not guarantee that the information contained within them, including, but not limited to, the contents of any page that reside under the DNS registrations of http://www.wcc.vccs.edu (including the associated WCC social media sites on Facebook, Twitter, and YouTube) is up-to-date, complete and accurate, and individuals assume any risks associated with relying upon such information without checking other credible sources, such as a student's academic advisor.
+The college does not guarantee that the information contained within them, including, but not limited to, the contents of any page that reside under the DNS registrations of http://www.wcc.vccs.edu (including the associated WCC social media sites on Facebook, Twitter, YouTube, Instagram, LinkedIn, or TikTok) is up-to-date, complete and accurate, and individuals assume any risks associated with relying upon such information without checking other credible sources, such as a student's academic advisor.
 In addition, a student's or prospective student's reliance upon information contained within these sources, or individual program catalogs or handbooks, when making academic decisions does not constitute, and should not be construed as, a contract with the college.
 Further, the college reserves the right to make changes to any provision or requirement within these sources, as well as changes to any curriculum or program, whether during a student's enrollment or otherwise.
 Links or references to other materials and websites provided in the above-referenced sources are also for information purposes only and do not constitute the college's endorsement of products or services referenced.

 Wytheville Community College complies with the Family Educational Rights and Privacy Act (FERPA) of 1974, which is a federal law that was enacted to protect the privacy of students and their educational records.
 The intent of the legislation is to protect the rights of students and to ensure the privacy and accuracy of "educational information."
 Educational Information refers to any record maintained by an educational institution, including files, documents, and materials of any type which contain information directly related to students, and which allows a student to be identified.
 More information about record privacy and FERPA.